bakzonehey/create-your-own-adventure/english/wake-up/vigilante/drugged/drugged.md

 You thought you heard someone were having a conversation beside you...

 "She wears our emblem!
 For fxxk sake!
-And all she did is got herself captured and stripped half naked!
+And all she did was to get herself captured and stripped half naked!
 Give us the bad names..."

 "She wears a leotard, she is half naked before being stripped..."